What are the grounds for summarily evicting a tenant?

 - Nonpayment of rent

-- Nuisance, Assignment/subletting, or unlawful business
+- Nuisance, waste, Assignment/subletting, unlawful business, or drug violation

 - Lease violation

 What charges may a Landlord evict for in a nonpayment of rent action?